ankiano/resource-naming-guide/docs/source/index.rst

 For example, the abbreviation 'JK' might refer to an employee, John Kowalski, but not everyone will understand it.
 'PM' could mean Project Manager or Product Marketing, causing confusion in context.

-Acronyms like
+Acronyms like:
-PDCA (Plan-Do-Check-Act)
+- PDCA (Plan-Do-Check-Act)
-TPS (Transactions Per Second)
+- TPS (Transactions Per Second)
-SPA (Single Page Application)
+- SPA (Single Page Application)
-DNA (Deoxyribonucleic Acid)
+- DNA (Deoxyribonucleic Acid)
-STEM (Science, Technology, Engineering, Mathematics) CAGR - Compound Annual Growth Rate) may be unclear to non-professionals or newcomers
+- STEM (Science, Technology, Engineering, Mathematics)
+- CAGR - Compound Annual Growth Rate) may be unclear to non-professionals or newcomers